MathPhysSim/MathPhysSim/README.md

 * **Technology Transfer:** Applying high-precision RL control methods to industry domains, including smart energy grids, steel production, and medical robotics.

 ### Key Initiatives & Leadership
-* **SARL-PLUS:** Leading the Reinforcement Learning and Data Science Team at the Department of Artificial Intelligence and Human Interfaces (AIHI).
+* **[SARL-PLUS](https://github.com/SARL-PLUS):** Leading the Reinforcement Learning and Data Science Team at the Department of Artificial Intelligence and Human Interfaces (AIHI).
-* **RL4AA Collaboration:** Active contributor to the *Reinforcement Learning for Autonomous Accelerators* international collaboration, fostering AI solutions for large-scale physics infrastructures.
+* **[RL4AA](https://github.com/RL4AA):** Active contributor to the *Reinforcement Learning for Autonomous Accelerators* international collaboration, fostering AI solutions for large-scale physics infrastructures.
 * **Education & Outreach:** Organizer of the annual International Reinforcement Learning Bootcamp in Salzburg and speaker at TEDx ("AI is what we make it").

 ### Featured Open-Source Projects